expressjs/expressjs.com/en/guide/writing-middleware.md

 Because you have access to the request object, the response object, the next middleware function in the stack, and the whole Node.js API, the possibilities with middleware functions are endless.

-For more information about Express middleware, see: "[Using Express middleware](/guide/using-middleware.html)".
+For more information about Express middleware, see: [Using Express middleware](/guide/using-middleware.html).